fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 detrending to each channel,_.
 You can play with the `cfg.polyorder` parameter and check what happens with the data.

-## Robust re-reference
+## Robust rereference

-All the data has been cleaned and now we can archive a more robust re-reference, so step 4 can be done as follows:
+All the data has been cleaned and now we can archive a more robust rereference, so step 4 can be done as follows:

     cfg            = [];